jonenn/Todo/README.md

 As a frontend-based web application, TodoApp operates entirely within your browser, which means that all task data is stored locally on your device's browser.

-**Example:**

-Suppose you need to keep track of various tasks and deadlines.
-With TodoApp, you can:

-1. Create a Task List: Add tasks such as "Buy groceries."
-2. Organize Tasks: Sort tasks into categories like "Work," "My Day," or "Personal"
-3. Manage and Update: Easily update task details, mark tasks as completed, or delete tasks when they are no longer needed.

 **Design Overview:**

 I have created detailed UX / UI design assets using Figma to guide the development process.
 These include a style guide, visual mockups and prototypes that showcase the actual design and user experience of the application.
 All the images and icons have been also created by me unless noted otherwise.